anilshrestha2400/Hotel-Booking-System/README.md

-# Hotel-Booking-System is developed with MERN stack.
+# Developed with MERN stack.